Penny has been teaching piano and music theory since 1967.

 Penny has also composed a trio for piano, violin and cello that was performed as part of UWM’s Piano Chamber Concert Series by the chair of the UWM piano department, the concertmaster of the Milwaukee Symphony Orchestra and the cellist for the Fine Arts Quartet).
 Penny’s other compositions include a scherzo for piano and cello written for one of her children’s wedding and a composition for chamber orchestra, choir, and soloist based on the 23rd Psalm.

-She has completed her Symphony No. 1 in A, which will be performed on July 6, 2019 at 8:00 p.m. at the Sharon Lynne Wilson Center in Brookfield, Wisconsin.
+Penny’s Symphony No. 1 in A was performed on July 6, 2019 at 8:00 p.m. at the Sharon Lynne Wilson Center in Brookfield, Wisconsin.
+The performance may be viewed at https://www.youtube.com/watch?v=k8dFDuUbIcI.
+She has completed her Second Symphony and looks forward to it being performed once it is safe for orchestras to resume in-person performances.
 Contact Penny at firstname.lastname@example.org or watch this website for more information.